AleksiUu/Dockerized-react-ci/README.md

 # Dockerized React with CI/CD-pipeline

-This project is newest React v17 dockerized for development and production use.
+This project ready-to-go template for newest React v17 dockerized for development and production use.
-Project also includes Travis-CI template that runs test in feature branches and deploys to production in master branch.
+Project also includes Travis-CI template that runs unit tests in feature branches and deploys to production in master branch.

 ## Get Started

-In the project directory to build the local development server you can use either docker-compose or Dockerfile.dev
+To build the local development server you can use either docker-compose or Dockerfile.dev

 #### Dockerfile.dev